 - Fold in the raisins.

-- Halve the dough.
-Roll each half into a ball, place on the cookie sheet and press out until about ½ inch thick.
+- Scoop out 1/4 cup dough and place on the cookie sheet tray.
+Flatten out the dough until about ½ inch thick.

-- Allow the cookies to cool, and then snack away!
+- Allow the cookies to cool on the tray, and then snack away!